1. Gautama Buddha was born in __________.

 Explanation: Texts like Lotus Sutra were written in Sanskrit.

-58. The Buddhist university of Nalanda was patronized by:
+58. The Buddhist university of Nalanda was patronized by__________.

 A) Harshavardhana and Gupta rulers